 * The dates are subject to extension in case of eligible interruptions.
 By eligible interruptions, the program means the times that the applicant could not be able to pursue active research, such as parental leave, and required training (i.e. required medical training and fellowships).
 Research Associate positions and post-doctoral fellowships are not deemed as eligible interruptions.
 Applicants must provide details in Section 8d of the application to document eligible interruptions.
 Failure to provide information will result in the application being deemed ineligible.

-All applications must be signed by the designated Institutional Authority and submitted by University Research Services.
+All applications must be signed, and submitted, by Queen’s designated Institutional Authority in the Vice-Principal Research portfolio.
 Applications submitted directly to the funding agency will not be accepted.